ModbusScope/ModbusScope/docs/pages/graphview.md

 There are 3 options for the scaling of the x-axis: *full auto-scale*, *sliding window* and *manual* settings.
 When *full auto-scale* is selected, the x-axis will automatically scale the maximum of the x-axis to keep all time values in the graph.
 In the *sliding window* setting only the values of a specific last time span will be visible.
 This time span is configurable. *Manual* scale setting means that the scaling isn't changed automatically while logging.
 Even when new values are logged, the current time period stays the same.

-### Y-axis
+### Y1- and Y2-axis

 Compared to the x-axis setting, the y-axis shares 2 settings: *full auto-scale* and *manual*.
 These settings are the same as with the x-axis.
 The 2 other modes are *window auto-scale* and the *limit from* setting.
 The *window auto-scale* automatically scales the y-axis based on the values that are currently visible.
 The *limit from* setting allows the user to configure the minimum and maximum values of the axis.
+There are 2 Y-axis available.
+An Y-axis can be selected per graph.

 ## Zoom graph